Watchmaking anglage training workshop · Alexandra Schmitz · Les Brenets, Switzerland

 Clean edge

-A clear transition, without softness or burrs.
+A clean transition, without a soft edge or burrs.

 02